 After the fall of Zanzibar Land, the other products of the Les Enfant Terribles Project ended up mirroring Big Boss' efforts and, ironically enough, The Patriots themselves seemed to have set up a war economy.
 The reasoning behind it for both parties are completely different though.
 Big Boss found a war economy a necessity in human nature.
 The Patriots found it as a great way to expand it's powers.

-Historically speaking, nations in war tend to increase in their size and scope even in non defensive institutions, using the war effort and national security as excuses.
+Historically speaking, nations in war tend to increase in the size and scope of their governments even in non defensive institutions, using the war effort and national security as excuses.
 The Patriots managed to create an illusion of a privatized free-market war, which in reality was controlled by The Patriots and thus allowed the United States to be directly engaged in war without appearing to be directly involved.
 Not too far from the truth today, actually.

 Big Boss' war economy on the other hand was very transparent and decentralized.
 Outer Heaven and Zanzibar Land were militant states.
 Their main export is kicking ass.
 To this degree, maybe Big Boss' forgiveness is more of a trait of a good businessman than a saint–an army at war is willing to get any able man it can, and Black Ninja was certainly able.
 The war orphans Big Boss rescues, from Gray Fox to the kids at Zanzibar Land, all seem to be capital for Big Boss' enterprises.